Instruments

 Sample Import Screen

-(press the EDIT
+(press the ENTER

 Note: sub-directories will be sorted before files, but otherwise the files will be listed in an unspecified order (ie. not necessarily alphabetical order).